akash2819/AdvanceKeyLogger/README.md

 # AdvanceKeyLogger
 It has features like:
 1.Take screen shot after every one minute
-2.Detect all keyboard acivity
+2.Detect all keyboard acivity\n
 3.Save data to drive